htmlcsskids/worksheets/README.md

 Open any worksheet inside the worksheets/ folder, and follow the instructions in each activity.

 Contributing
-All parents are welcome to add new worksheets or improve existing ones.
+Parents: You are welcome to add new worksheets or improve existing ones.
 See CONTRIBUTING.md for tips on contributing!

 Happy coding!